Skip to content

 • Streamability is node-aware; non-streamable nodes emit status events with explanatory text.

-• Disable nerdstats emission for streaming callbacks with workflow_options={"telemetry": {"nerdstats": False}}.
+• Disable nerdstats: workflow_options={"telemetry": {"nerdstats": False}}.

-• workflow_options["telemetry"]["sample_rate"] controls deterministic per-trace sampling (0.0 to 1.0 inclusive).
+• workflow_options["telemetry"]["sample_rate"] controls deterministic per-trace sampling (0.0 to 1.0).

-Tracing exporter env configuration is shared across runtimes:
+Tracing exporter env configuration:

 • SIMPLE_AGENTS_TRACING_ENABLED